mbway/PASS/functional-programming/week-4/isomorphism.md

 A function 'maps' between two sets.
 The first set contains all the possible input values to the function, and the second set contains all the possible output values

-note: these sets may be infinite, for example [big integers](http://caml.inria.fr/pub/docs/manual-ocaml/libref/Big_int.html) which have no upper or lower limit (in theory, but in practice limited by available RAM).
+Note: these sets may be infinite, for example [big integers](http://caml.inria.fr/pub/docs/manual-ocaml/libref/Big_int.html) which have no upper or lower limit (in theory, but in practice limited by available RAM).

 # First Example #